5l1v3r1/token-hunter/README.md

 # Token-Hunter

-Collect OSINT for GitLab groups and members and search the group and group members' snippets, issues, and issue comments for sensitive data that may be included in these assets.
-The information gathered is intended to compliment and inform the use of additional tools such as [TruffleHog](https://github.com/dxa4481/truffleHog) or [GitRob](https://github.com/michenriksen/gitrob), which search git commit history using the regular expression matching.
-Token-Hunter uses the same set of regular expressions as TruffleHog with a few additions for GitLab specific tokens.
+Collect OSINT for [GitLab groups](https://docs.gitlab.com/ee/user/group/) and [members](https://docs.gitlab.com/ee/user/project/members/#share-project-with-group) and search the group and group members' [snippets](https://docs.gitlab.com/ee/user/snippets.html), [issues](https://docs.gitlab.com/ee/user/project/issues/), and [issue discussions](https://docs.gitlab.com/ee/api/discussions.html#discussions-api) for sensitive data that may be included in these assets.
+The information gathered is intended to compliment and inform the use of additional tools such as [TruffleHog](https://github.com/dxa4481/truffleHog) or [GitRob](https://github.com/michenriksen/gitrob), which search git commit history using a similar technique of regular expression matching.

 # How the tool works

 Start by providing a starting point such as a group ID on GitLab.
-Token-Hunter will use the starting GitLab group to find all associated projects for that group.
-Configure the tool to look for secrets in assets related to the group.
-Currently, the tool supports GitLab Snippets, Issues, and Discussions/Comments with plans for future expansion to other assets.
-The tool is intended to be very configurable to allow for efficient discovery of sensitive data.
+Token-Hunter will use the starting GitLab group to find all associated projects for that group and, optionally, the groups members.
+Configure the tool to look for sensitive data in assets related to the group.
+Token-Hunter uses the [same set of regular expressions as TruffleHog](https://github.com/dxa4481/truffleHogRegexes) with a few additions for GitLab specific tokens.
+Token-Hunter depends on these [easily configurable regular expressions](https://gitlab.com/gitlab-com/gl-security/gl-redteam/token-hunter/blob/master/regexes.json) for accuracy and effectiveness.
+Currently, the tool supports GitLab snippets, issues, and issue discussions with plans for future expansion to other assets.
+The tool is intended to be very configurable to allow for efficient discovery of sensitive data in the assets you're specifically interested in.

 # Usage

-Before running the tool, you will need to generate a GitLab API key and export it as an environment variable.
+Before running the tool, you will need to [generate a GitLab Personal Access Token (PAT)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and export it as an environment variable.
 This can be done as shown below:

 ```
 export GITLAB_API_TOKEN=xxxxx